East Malaysia: Population

 The indigenous inhabitants are generally partisan and maintain culturally distinct dialects of the Malay language, in addition to their own ethnic languages.
-Approximately 13% of the population of Sabah, and 26% of the population of Sarawak, is composed of ethnic Chinese Malaysians.
+Approximately over one-tenth of the population of Sabah and Labuan, and almost a quarter of the population of Sarawak, is composed of local Chinese communities.
+The local Malay consists approximately 13.6% in East Malaysia, with over two-thirds of Malay in East Malaysia resides in the state of Sarawak, predominantly found in the city of Kuching and the surrounding areas.
+While among Indian communities, unlike their fellows in Peninsular Malaysia where they are considered as one of the several major ethnic groups in Peninsula, their population in East Malaysia was quite tiny, consists just about 0.3%, with the majority of them resides in the urban areas such as Kota Kinabalu, Tawau, Labuan and Miri, in addition to Kuching.

 However, the demography of Sabah has been altered dramatically with the alleged implementation of Project IC in the 1990s.
-Citizenships are alleged to be granted to immigrants of Indonesia and Philippines in order to keep the UMNO ruling party in power.
+Citizenships are alleged to be granted to immigrants from Indonesia and Philippines in order to keep the UMNO ruling party in power.
 Royal Commission of Inquiry (RCI) has been conducted from 11 August 2012 to 20 September 2013.
 The outcome of the investigation was submitted to the prime minister on 19 May 2014.
 The report was released on 3 December 2014 after 6 months delay.
 It stated that Project IC might have existed, which was responsible for a sudden spike in the state population.
 However, the report did not pinpoint any responsibility except for "corrupt officials" who took advantage of the system.